 As a teacher, I often talk while holding the instrument during lessons, so vapor from my breath could also accumulate my instrument as well.

-At this point, I do not use any polishing material because my violin varnish is the original.
+At this point, I personally do not use any polishing material because my violin varnish is the original.

 I try to bring my instrument to the violin shop once a year and get a professional cleaning.

 Don’t forget to wipe off the rosin on the bow as well. 🙂

 You will clean only the stick, not the bow hair.